-

 UPDATE: Paul’s posted his half of the story and the full recipe online.
 Enjoy!
 Catch it here: http://www.bloodandsand.com/index.php/the-yellow-emperor/ Last week at Beijing’s Flamme Steakhouse I had the distinct pleasure of witnessing history in the making.
 Mixmaster Paul Mathew, who inspired my … Continue reading

-Posted in Tastings
+Posted in Cocktails, Tastings

 Tagged Beijing, cocktails, Erguotou, Flamme, Passion fruit, Paul Mathew, Yellow Emperor